minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 This is because we are using a `text_input` for a collection of tags and when phoenix tries to convert the list of tags into a string it fails.
-This is a good place to add a custom input:
+This is a good place to add a custom input function:

 ```elixir
 defmodule ProductTagsDemoWeb.ProductView do